USA Customs Clearance Logo White

 copy-link-to-clipboard Copy URL to Clipboard

-Harmonized Tariff Schedule (HTS) codes are required by importers and exporters to trade goods around the world and accurately assess tariff and product classification.
-Unfortunately, finding the correct HTS code can be a challenge, especially for new importers.
-Thankfully, there are tools and resources available to use.
+Harmonized Tariff Schedule (HTS) codes are required to accurately classify products and assess tariffs on goods imported into the U.S. Unfortunately, finding the correct HS or HTS code can be a challenge, especially for new importers.
+Thankfully, there are readily accessible tools and resources available to use.

-If you’re importing an item into the U.S., it’s imperative that you know your HTS code so that you can avoid fines, import delays and seizure of your products.
-Our guide below explores the various tools that can be used to find an HTS code.
-Additionally, we explain which resource is best to use based on your experience level and more.
+Our guide below explores the various resources that can be used to find your tariff code.
+Additionally, I’ll explain which resource is best to use based on your budget, experience level, and more.

-When importing an item, there are three primary resources you can use to find your commodity code:
+When importing an item, there are three primary resources you can use to find your tariff number:

 30 Minute Licensed Expert Consulting Will Personally Guide You